seanmpuckett/sai/docs/comps.md

 	friends sort ProvinceAge

 _Note: as you might have guessed, **\<=\>** is a SAI-specific comparison operator useful for sorting numeric and string values.
 It returns -1 if the value to the left is less than the right, 1 if it is greater, and 0 if they’re equal.
-Because of the way the **or** operator shortcuts evaluation when it finds the first truthy value, you can compose multiple sort operators in this way without using **if** statements._
+Because of the way the **or** operator shortcuts evaluation when it finds the first truthy value, you can string together multiple comparison operators without using **if** statements._

 ### Mapping

+Mapping offers a streamlined way of transforming values in a collection.
+Javascript offers the `.map` array method, while SAI extends this with the **thru** and **map** operators, making simple transformations fast to write, and complex ones easy to understand.

 #### THRU

+The **thru** operator passes each value in a collection “through” an expression.
+The result of the expression becomes the new value in a copy of the collection.

+**Just the names in alpha order**

+	friends by .name thru .name

+**Summary of cat-fanciers**

+	friends #cat thru '${.name}, age ${.age}, lives in ${.province}'

 #### MAP

+Like the **sort** and **filter** operators, **map** makes _magic variables_ available, eliminating redundant code.
+Map provides **it** (which enables the dot scoping prefix), as well as the **key** variable, which holds the current index of the collection item under examination.

+**Numbered list of friends**

+	friends map
+	  return '${key+1}) ${.name}'

+**All-caps names**

+	friends map
+	 return it overlay: name from .name.toUpperCase

+I’ve sprung another new operator on you here: **overlay**.
+It’s not a comprehension but this is still a good place to introduce it.
+Overlay makes a _shallow copy_ of the object on the left that has the values of the object on the right _overlaid_ on top.
+The new values will replace old ones, or add new ones if they didn’t exist before.
+In this example, overlay copies **it** then overlays the name field with a capitalized version of the original name.

+Without using overlay and just using the **copy** operator, the same functionality looks like this:

+	friends map
+	 set temp to copy it
+	 set temp.name from temp.name.toUpperCase
+	 return temp

+_Aside: if we wanted to all-caps the names in the `friends` list itself, rather than produce a new list with capitalized names as we have been doing thus leaving the source list unchanged, we could do it like this:_

+	ply friends
+	  set .name from .name.toUpperCase

 ### Reduction